 P.S.
 You can find music stand cup holders like this too.
 If you play a brass or wind instrument, you’re definitely going to want one of these.

 Clip them on in the middle or lower so you don’t move you center of gravity too high!

-There are some music stands with two shelves on them so you can have a separated space to put pencils, your phone, your violin or cello bow, etc. I had a friend with one of these Hamilton Double Shelf stands, with the shelf built in, in his office where he offered guitar lessons.
+There are some music stands with two shelves on them so you can have a separated space to put pencils, your phone, your violin or cello bow, etc. I had a friend with one of these Manhasset 50 Orchestral Music Stand, with the shelf built in, in his office where he offered guitar lessons.
 He’d always have extra pens and pencils, a granola bar or banana, a tuner, and all kinds of whacky stuff stacked in the extra shelf.

 I like these Dicon trays that hang, too.
 They can hold a metronome, a tuner, or anything else you might need without getting in the way of turning the pages of your sheet music.

 That about does it.
 Let’s look at what I consider the best music stands of each category.
 There are most definitely more than one good option per type, but this isn’t really that big of an ordeal.
 I’m sure you want a recommendation so you can get it done with, so we’ll limit it to my personal favorites and that’s it.